GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 According to court documents, Schmitz is represented by two other attorneys.
 It was not apparent from court records who might be funding the lawsuit.

-Schmitz also seeks case files and investigative documents related to the Inspector General’s April 13, 2020, report on JEDI, in an ongoing lawsuit involving the secretary of defense, as well as the Office of Inspector General.
+Schmitz also seeks case files and investigative documents related to the inspector general’s April 13, 2020, report on JEDI, in an ongoing lawsuit involving the secretary of defense, as well as the Office of Inspector General.

-In an emailed statement to The Post, Schmitz said that the public interest in the report was not being served.
+In an emailed statement to The Post, Schmitz said the public interest in the report was not being served.
 “Critical documents underlying that report still have not been disclosed.
 I think the small set of documents recently disclosed reveals how much has yet to be brought to light.
 There needs to be accountability for these decisions.”

 Amazon did not respond to requests for comment.
-A spokeswoman for the Pentagon’s inspector general said the IG “stands by the findings and conclusions” of its April 2020 investigative report and declined further comment.
-Defense Department spokesman Russell Goemaere said the agency also stands by the IG report, which “found no improper influence in the JEDI contracting process,” a position he noted has been "validated by several independent authorities.”
+A spokeswoman for the Pentagon’s inspector general said the IG “stands by the findings and conclusions” of its April 2020 investigative report and declined to comment further.
+Defense Department spokesman Russell Goemaere said the agency also stands by the IG report, which “found no improper influence in the JEDI contracting process,” a position he noted has been “validated by several independent authorities.”

 Donnelly’s attorney, Michael Levy, said his client has “always adhered to all ethical and legal obligations and acted in the best interest of the national security of the United States.”